7x18 chicken coop in wilton ct

 Once you’ve made sure that the coop is safe and warm, you’ll need to ensure that your hens are being fed the appropriate type of chicken feed.

-Over the winter, good quality feed is critical to the health and well-being of the chickens.
+During the winter, high-quality feed is crucial to the health and well-being of the chickens.
 Some hens are still amid their molt as we approach January.
 These hens require a lot of protein to be successful in their re-feathering task.
-You should feed your chickens 21 percent game feed to assist them in feathering out for the following winter.
-As soon as they get their feathers in place, they must return to a diet containing 16-18 percent protein.
+You should feed your chickens 21% game feed to help them prepare for the upcoming winter.
+As soon as they get their feathers in place, they must return to a diet containing 16-18% protein.

 If you want some more information and tips on what to feed your chickens in the wintertime, check out this article.